 - If you plan to use egg wash, whisk the egg with milk for egg wash

-- 10 minutes before the end of second proofing, preheat your oven to 350 F (180C).
-Brush the proofed buns with egg wash and then sprinkle with white sesame seeds if you like OR you can lightly dust the top with some all-purpose flour using a sieve for a more snow-like effect OR just leave them plain and brush with melted butter on top after baking later
+- 10 minutes before the end of second proofing, preheat your oven to 375 F (190C) for a conventional oven.
+For a convection oven, reduce baking temperature by 20 F or 15 C. Brush the proofed buns with egg wash and then sprinkle with white sesame seeds if you like OR you can lightly dust the top with some all-purpose flour using a sieve for a more snow-like effect OR just leave them plain and brush with melted butter on top after baking later

-- Place this on the 3rd rack from the top (or middle of the oven) and bake for the next 20 minutes max or until the top are just light golden brown.
-The first few round I baked them for almost 30 minutes and they make the buns a bit drier.
-But this depends on your oven too.
-Adjust the timing as necessary.
-Remove from the oven and brush them with some melted butter on top if you leave them plain earlier
+- Place this on the 3rd rack from the top (or middle of the oven) and bake for the next 20 minutes or until the top are golden brown.
+Remove from the oven and brush them with some melted butter if you like

 Storing:

 - Let the buns cool down completely.
-Wrap them up with an aluminum foil or put them in a zipper bag.
-If it's not humid where you are, they can be kept at room temperature for 3-5 days
+If it's not humid where you are, they can be kept at room temperature for about 3 days in an air-tight container

 - For longer storage, after they cool down completely, wrap them up tightly in a cling wrap, then place in a freezer bag and they can be kept frozen for up to 1 month max